CIML-bioinformatic/JPGlab_LysoDC/README.md

         └── excluded_cells_proliferation.txt      # this file must be a copy from $WORKING_DIR/data/step1/output/excluded_cells_proliferation.txt

 #### Output
-This step output a new cluster mapping file, done once cells have been filtered and using the Pagoda2 package and the _makeKnnGraph_ function (on PCA space) and the _getKnnClusters_ using the 'walktrap' method.
+This step output a new cluster mapping file, done once cells have been filtered.
 It also ouput binary files (RDS format) containing the R objects produced by the velocyto analysis (spliced and unspliced matrix counts and relative velocity estimations) and the pagoda2 analysis.

 We chose to export the complete R objects of this analysis in order to keep fixed some information that may vary from run to run (for instance t-SNE embedding).
 Those objects will be resued in the next steps as input files.

+**Important note:**  In this step the cluster is performed with the pagoda2 package and the _makeKnnGraph_ function (on PCA space) and the _getKnnClusters_ using the 'walktrap' method.
+This method using a random walk procedure can generate differences when re-running the clustering compare to our run.
+To allow reproducibility of our results, we provide the cluster/cell assignation table in an output file (see below).

 #### Execution
-To execute the analysis, ensure input files are correctly copied into the $WORKING_DIR/data/step5/input folder (see above) and launch the following command:
+To execute the analysis, ensure input files are correctly copied into the $WORKING_DIR/data/step6/input folder (see above) and launch the following command:

     docker run -v $WORKING_DIR:$WORKING_DIR -e WORKING_DIR=$WORKING_DIR jpglab_lysodc_rnavelocity R -e 'WORKING_DIR=Sys.getenv( "WORKING_DIR");rmarkdown::render( input=file.path( WORKING_DIR, "src/step6/JPGlab_LysoDC_SenaryAnalysis.Rmd"), output_dir = file.path( WORKING_DIR, "data/step6/output"), output_file = "JPGlab_LysoDC_SenaryAnalysis.html", quiet=FALSE)'